 Be warned!
 With such a vast number of peperomia species, it is always possible to run into an uncommon or newly domesticated species with some degree of toxicity.

 But, any species or cultivar you find at a nursery is likely to be safe for both humans and animals.

 Want to know what flowers are safe for cats?
 Check out our comprehensive list.

 What Are The Symptoms Of Poisoning?

-While peperomia plants are technically non-toxic, they can produce some toxic-like reactions in cats and dogs who try to overeat.
+While peperomia plants are technically non-toxic, they can produce toxic-like reactions in cats and dogs who try overeating.

-These pets are mainly carnivores and can only consume small amounts of plant matter due to their digestive system’s design.
+Due to their digestive system’s design, these pets are mainly carnivores and can only consume small amounts of plant matter.

 Over-indulgence may result in diarrhea, irritability, or vomiting.